DSIP-FBK/anom_recon/README.md

 The raw data in the Zenodo dataset must be preprocessed to obtain the anomalies and the indices used to train and validate the model.

 ### Compute anomalies
-To compute the anomalies, simply run:
+To compute the anomalies and bias-correct the SEAS5 forecast, simply run:

 ```bash
 cd scripts